PhD Candidate in Strategy & Entrepreneurship

 This paper examines the puzzling disconnect between field experimental evidence showing dramatic productivity gains from generative AI (GenAI) in controlled settings and its more modest realized impact in organizations.
 We employ generalized structural equation modeling (GSEM) to identify key organizational characteristics enabling GenAI early adoption.
 Our findings indicate that despite GenAI's characteristics as a general-purpose technology - notably low deployment costs and applicability to knowledge work - structural barriers persist in mediating value creation.

-Presentations and invitations: USC AI in Management conference 2025, ISB AI & Strategy Consortium 2025
+Presentations / invitations: USC AI in Management conference 2025, ISB AI & Strategy Consortium 2025

-Presentations and invitations: Academy of Management 2024, Strategic Management Society 2024
+Presentations / invitations: Academy of Management 2024, Strategic Management Society 2024, Wharton

 Dalbert Ma - data collection stage